Professi/diwa/README.md

 Actually only the import for "simple" text files works. (word1:word2 | word1a,word1b:word2 | word1a,word1b:word2a,word2b)
 It's planned to implement import(maybe export) for TMX, dict, XDXF and TEI files.

 This application is only tested with mysql and postgresql as DBMS.
-Other DBMS supported by Yii2 can also work, but I won't support them.
+Other DBMS supported by Yii2 can also work, but I won't explicity support them.
 For caching you can use every by yii2 supported cache method(MemCache, FileCache, etc.).

 See for more informations: